MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/lift-shift-to-containers.md

 ### Apps using third-party (non-Microsoft) frameworks

 Generally speaking, Microsoft is unable to certify third-party frameworks or applications, or support them running on Windows containers – or physical and virtual machines for that matter.
-However, Microsoft does perform its own internal testing for usability of multiple third-party frameworks and tools, including Apache, Cassadra, Chocolatey, Datadog, Django, Flask, Git, Golang, JBoss, Jenkins, Rust, Nodejs, Pearl, Python, Ruby, Tomcat, and many others.
+However, Microsoft does perform its own internal testing for usability of multiple third-party frameworks and tools, including Apache, Cassandra, Chocolatey, Datadog, Django, Flask, Git, Golang, JBoss, Jenkins, Rust, Nodejs, Pearl, Python, Ruby, Tomcat, and many others.

 For any third-party framework or software, please validate its supportability on Windows containers with the vendor that supplies it.